-- It is possible that securities may not overcome the adverse business developments or other factors responsible for the security being perceived underpriced. - Concentration risk may be higher than plan diversified equity funds as value opportunities may be available only in a few sectors. - The portfolio is suitable for investors with long term investment horizon.
-While investors have the flexibility to withdraw early, it will attract exit load.
+- It is possible that securities may not overcome the adverse business developments or other factors responsible for the security being perceived underpriced. - Concentration risk may be higher than plan diversified equity funds as value opportunities may be available only in a few sectors.

+The portfolio is suitable for investors with long term investment horizon.